 Disability Lawyer Info, Disability Back Pay

 Working and Disability - Are You Allowed to Work While Receiving Social Security Disability or SSI?

-Yes, though some individuals will often take the position that you cannot work while pursuing a claim, the truth is that you are allowed to work while receiving social security disability or SSI, and you are allowed to work while applying for benefits.
+You are allowed to work while receiving Social Security Disability or SSI, and you are allowed to work while having initiated applying for benefits.

-In the case of a pending claim, i.e. a disability application, you can do this as long as your earnings do not exceed the earnings threshold for the SGA limit.
+In the case of a pending claim, i.e. you have filed a disability application, you can do this as long as your earnings do not exceed the earnings threshold for the SGA limit.
 SGA stands for substantial gainful activity and it corresponds to a specific dollar amount that you cannot exceed.
-If your gross monthly earnings exceed this amount, you claim will be denied for SGA because it is the social security administration's position that if you can make this amount you are not functionally limited enough to be considered disabled (to see the current SGA amount: the social security disability and SSI earnings limit).
+If your gross monthly earnings exceed this amount, you claim will be denied for SGA because it is the social security administration's position that if you can make this amount you are not functionally limited enough to be considered disabled (to see the current SGA amount: the Social Security Disability and SSI earnings limit).

 Social Security has devised a trial work system that assumes that even though a person who is on disability may try to go back to working, this does not necessarily mean that they will be successful.
 In fact, they may attempt going back to a job only to find that their condition makes it impossible for them to stay engaged in work activity for very long.

 The trial work system used by SSA is set up in this way: If a person who is receiving Social Security Disability benefits goes back to work, they may earn as much as they like, even going over the SGA limit that is in effect for the given year, for nine full months.
 For those nine trial work months, there is no limit to how much the recipient can earn.
 However, if the individual is exceeding the earnings limit (SGA) in the tenth month, their benefits will be stopped.